Photo by Cheryl Winn Boujnida – Unsplash

 In the moderate stage, there can be damage in areas of the brain that control, reasoning, language, sensory processing, and thoughts.
 Confusion and memory loss gets worse, where they don’t recognize family and friends.
 Daily activities become harder to do, including getting dressed.
 They might start having delusions and paranoia and can behave impulsively like a small child and be hard to deal with.

 In the severe stage, they can no longer communicate and are totally dependent on others caring for them.
-The body usually shuts down, and so they could spend most of their time bedridden.
+The body usually shuts down, so they could spend most of their time bedridden.

 Possible Causes And Need For More Research

 It is not really known what causes Alzheimer’s.
 It could be a genetic mutation.
-It could also be a combination of genetic, environmental and lifestyle changes since it progresses and the brain changes over the years.
+It could also be a combination of genetic, environmental, and lifestyle changes since it progresses and the brain changes over the years.
 Since it varies from person to person, it makes it even more questionable.

 Scientists are studying more on the plaques and tangles (bundles of fiber) in the brain and how they can affect the disease.
-There is also research where scientists are exploring ways to delay or prevent the disease as well and treat its symptoms.
+There is also research where scientists are exploring ways to delay or prevent the disease as well as treat its symptoms.

 Having a healthy diet, regular exercise, being social, and doing such things as puzzles and mind stimulating activities can all be associated with helping people stay healthy as they age, but with such a complex disease, it is going to take more research to find a cure, but by getting diagnosed early you could get in clinical trials, and get your affairs in order.